NiveedaNMaria/screenshot-analyzer/README.md

+# For more accurate results, would recommend to use OPENAI (paid version), which can process image and directly anlyse it.

 # screenshot-analyzer

 This application takes screenshots at regular intervals, processes them using EasyOCR and a Hugging Face summarizer, and generates readable reports.